I'm 22, I Make $35,000 & My Net Worth Is $3,000

 Did you worry about money growing up?

 Not really.
-My family was middle-class in an upper-class neighborhood so although I grew up incredibly fortunate, I don't think I fully realized it at the time.
+My family was middle-class in an upper-class neighbourhood so although I grew up incredibly fortunate, I don't think I fully realised it at the time.
 I have three siblings and we lived in a high-cost-of-living area on a single income for a while so I know we were stretched thin, but my parents kept me shielded from any troubles they had.

 Not really.
-My family was middle-class in an upper-class neighborhood so although I grew up incredibly fortunate, I don't think I fully realized it at the time.
+My family was middle-class in an upper-class neighbourhood so although I grew up incredibly fortunate, I don't think I fully realised it at the time.
 I have three siblings and we lived in a high-cost-of-living area on a single income for a while so I know we were stretched thin, but my parents kept me shielded from any troubles they had.

 Do you worry about money now?